Integrating Workload Identity Manager with OpenShift Service Mesh¶

-These instruction show to use a Firefly Sub CA to sign the mTLS certificates of OpenShift Service Mesh.
+These instruction show to use an CyberArk Workload Identity Manager (formerly known as Firefly) Sub CA to sign the mTLS certificates of OpenShift Service Mesh.
 The advantages of this setup are:

 - Your PKI team will be able to see how many certificates have been created for the mesh.